atom/atom/CONTRIBUTING.md

-# :rotating_light: Contributing to Atom :rotating_light:
+# :tada: Contributing to Atom :tada:

 ## Issues
   * Include screenshots and animated GIFs whenever possible, they are immensely